ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

    shares.
 1. If computed over a sufficient number of input shares, output shares reveal nothing about either the inputs or the participating clients.
-1. Leaders can inject bogus "null" shares that do not affect the aggregate output but mask the total number of shares to non-leader aggregators.
+1. Clients can ensure that aggregate counts are non-sensitive by generating input independently of user behavior.
-1. Clients can inject bogus "null" shares that do not affect the aggregate output but mask the total number of shares all aggregators.
+1. Bogus inputs can be generated that encode "null" shares that do not affect the aggregate output, but mask the total number of true inputs.
+     * Either leaders or clients can generate these inputs to mask the total number from non-leader aggregators or all the aggregators, respectively.
+     * In either case, care must be taken to ensure that bogus inputs are indistinguishable from true inputs.

+[OPEN ISSUE: Define what "null" shares are.
+They should be defined such that inserting null shares into an aggregation is effectively a no-op]

 ### Leader